 Naturally with all remakes of a movie, there will always be the comparison to the original.
 In this case, the original was a special part of most people's childhood and is on a high pedestal so to speak.
 Almost as high as unveiling a new baby lion on a tall rock.
 The best way I can describe my feelings when watching the movie was that it was not the intention to re-make the original to every detail, but instead to draw inspiration from the original and pay homage to the storyline and characters.
 There are some small changes and nuances, but overall the live action has the same heart and feel good time as the original.
 All accompanied with the music and energy that will make you feel the same way you did with your popcorn and drink in the movie theatre all those years ago.

 What a Wonderful Phrase...

 In case you may have not been reading through the lines, The Lion King is the must see movie of the summer.
 Whether you go with your family, children or even by yourself, it is something you will not regret.
-You will also be able to draw your own unbiased opinion on this timeless tale.
+You will also be able to draw your own unbiased opinion on this timeless tale or just enjoy the nostalgia.
 As for me you ask?
 I am off to enjoy the sunshine and do some exploring, but only as far as the light touches, if you know what I mean...

 © 2019 Kedan Pentia